etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 Basic configuration strategy for the client part is:

 * Configure SNMP credentials and targets to communicate with.
-Each target is identified by `snmp-peer-id`_.
+Each target is identified by `snmp-peer-id-client-option`_.

 * Configure server<->client communication link(s) called "trunks".
 Both
   client and server could initiate and/or receive trunking connections.
-Each trunk is identified by `trunk-id`_ which is used for message routing.
-Trunk initiator is responsible for `trunk-id`_ definition.
+Each trunk is identified by `trunk-id-client-option`_ which is used for message routing.
+Trunk initiator is responsible for `trunk-id-client-option`_ definition.

 * Describe original SNMP credentials and peers used by the server part of the SNMP Forwarder to communicate with its SNMP Managers.
-Each peer (or a group of them) is identified by `orig-snmp-peer-id`_.
+Each peer (or a group of them) is identified by `orig-snmp-peer-id-client-option`_.

-* Configure message routing in form of `matching-trunk-id-list`_ and `matching-orig-snmp-peer-id-list`_ options mapped to the contents of `using-snmp-peer-id-list`_ option.
-The latter lists `snmp-peer-id`_'s to forward SNMP messages to.
+* Configure message routing in form of `matching-trunk-id-list-client-option`_ and `matching-orig-snmp-peer-id-list-client-option`_ options mapped to the contents of `using-snmp-peer-id-list-client-option`_ option.
+The latter lists `snmp-peer-id-client-option`_'s to forward SNMP messages to.

+.. _global-options-client-chapter:

 Global options
 --------------

+.. _config-version-client-option:

 *config-version*
 ++++++++++++++++